sovity/authority-portal/docs/deployment-guide/goals/production/README.md

   guide and should differ from the `[AP_FQDN]`.
 - The steps to set up the realm are the following
    1. Copy [mds-theme](../../../../authority-portal-keycloak/mds-theme) directory to `{keycloakRoot}/themes/` directory
-   2. Import [realm.json](../../../../authority-portal-backend/authority-portal-quarkus/src/main/resources/realm.json) to create `authority-portal` realm
+   2. Import [realm.json](../../../../authority-portal-backend/authority-portal-quarkus/src/main/resources/realm.json) to create `mds-portal` realm
    3. Adjust settings for `oauth2-proxy` client (Clients > `oauth2-proxy` > Settings)
       - `Root URL`: URL of the auth proxy, e.g. `https://authority-portal.example.url`
       - `Home URL`: (Relative) sign in URL of auth proxy, e.g. `/oauth2/sign_in`